gbdrummer/symbiocss/00 - Introduction.md

 Over the last few years I've been faced with the challenge of building consistent, modern responsive UIs for a large suite of applications, all built on top of a very large, very old legacy code base.
 This code base included a single, 10,000-line css file constructed over the course of 10 years by a legion of different developers, all of whom had a different approach to HTML structure and naming conventions.

-This was a daunting task to say the least, but I'm happy to say the end result is a tried-and-true approach to HTML/CSS development that nails all four of my requirements and then some.
+Cleaning all this up was a daunting task to say the least, but I'm happy to say the end result is a tried-and-true approach to HTML/CSS development that nails all four of my requirements and then some.

 ---